What is better than the exquisite pain of perma-death? Why, sharing it with a friend or two, of course!

 Five cartoony mutants prepare to battle the apocalypse.

-The criteria for inclusion is simple; I’ll only include games that have either local or online co-op, they’ll be critically successful (a metascore 70 or above should just about do it), they’re all either roguelikes or roguelites, and I’ll only focus on original games (no player-made mods).
+The criteria for inclusion are simple; I’ll only include games that have either local or online co-op, they’ll be critically successful (a metascore of 70 or above should just about do it), they’re all either roguelikes or roguelites, and I’ll only focus on original games (no player-made mods).

 With that settled, let’s get straight to business.
 Here are the best co-op roguelikes and roguelites, starting with one you might not have heard of before…